ataozalpp/llm-benchmark/docs/validation.md

 accepted only for backward compatibility.
 Approximate markers, fuzzy matching, semantic answer-text mapping, and arbitrary letters in prose remain rejected.

-After 34 offline tests passed, one final approved localhost request was made with the standalone-label contract.
+At a later historical development checkpoint with 34 passing offline tests, one final approved localhost request was made with the standalone-label contract.
 The exact native message was `B`; it was parsed with `parse_status=normalized_label` and matched `correct_answer=B`.
 The request used 89 input tokens and 2 output tokens, reported zero reasoning tokens, approximately `30.59` tokens per second, `691.47 ms` time to first